Buragadda PraneetBlogs

 Invalid or Outdated Nominee Details

 There are instances where a nomination exists but is legally invalid.
-For example, If a nomination does not comply with the definition of “family” under EPF Scheme provisions (for example, excluding spouse after marriage), it may become invalid.
+For example, if a nomination does not comply with the definition of “family” under EPF Scheme provisions (for example, excluding spouse after marriage), it may become invalid.
 Similarly, incorrect nominee details can make the claim void.
-In such cases, the claim must proceed using pf form 51f.
+In such cases, the claim must proceed using Form 51f.

 Nominee Predeceased the Member